 opinion

-Photo by Giant Ginkgo via Compfight
+Photo by Dhilung Kirat via Compfight

 The S curve, developed by Dr Peter Robertson, is a model of organisational development.
 To survive in the long-term, organisations need to jump from the stage of squeezing out efficiencies and closing down the old business model to starting again with designing a new future.